vdwstoffel/code_snippets/docker/README.md

 ### Web Specific

+`-v /path/on/host:/path/in/container` : Where to store generate files

+`-v full/file/path:/workdir_in_dockerfile` : This allows local file changes to reflect in the container

-To edit pages you need to create an anonymous mount for node_modules to prevent the copy from, overwriting it
+`-v /workdir/node_modules` : node_modules to prevent the copy from, overwriting it

 ```bash
 docker run -d --rm -p 3000:3000 --name some_name -v /path/on/host:/path/in/container -v full/file/path:/workdir -v /workdir/node_modules my-image
 ```

 ### Run commands

 ```bash
 #   -p: port
 #   -d: detach  (run in background)